 By Domesday it's full of people and production.
 A centre, an agrarian hub.
 The imposition of feudal pressure by Norman lords being resisted for centuries by local freemen farmers.
 They say that Norfolk does different.
 Flegg certainly did, with it's proto-capitalism and relatively (to the West Midlands for example) free labour markets.

 July 2018 - I recently completed a BERT (Basic Excavation and Recording Techniques) Course in Archaeology at the SHARP Project in Sedgeford, Norfolk.
 I've been interested in archaeology for decades.
 My interested probably kicked off during the early 1970's when as a kid, I witnessed a number of excavations around my father's shop in Norwich.
 Around 16 - 21 years ago, I was a keen amateur archaeologist.
 I studied part-time for two years with the UEA, and gained a certificate in "Field Archaeology & Landscape History".
 I contributed as a volunteer field-walker, or as I liked to call it, surface-collection surveyor.
 I carried out a one man survey of over thirty compartments with disturbed soils in Thetford Forest.
-Here is a link to the web archive of my old project website Thetford Forest Archaeology.
+Here is a link to the restoration of my old project website Thetford Forest Archaeology.

 My main interest was in survey methodology, late prehistory, and in British lithics.
 However, Life moved on as it does for me.
 Years later, I look at the SHARP (Sedgeford Archaeological & Historical Research Project) website, and spot their course, BERT (Basic Excavation & Recording Techniques).
 I remembered field-walking for a day at Sedgeford, with the UEA group, around 19 years ago.
 The Sedgeford Project was still up and running after all of these years!
 I'd never excavated before.
 I liked field-walking as it gave me independence to carry out all aspects of the project.
 But even though I had a long term interest in archaeology - I'd never myself, as much as lifted a trowel at a dig.
 Time is moving on - I decided to add it to the bucket list of life, and to execute it.
 I signed up for a BART Course to commence and run for six days in July 2018.
 This is what I experienced.